 Panels at both levels house the individual controls that begin the movement of the rollers and initiate the vertical movement of the platform.
 A navy phone with hand powered crank is also installed at both levels to allow operators at each level to communicate as needed.

 At just over 1,092′ in length Dock #8 is the largest of the seven drydocks of the Norfolk Naval Shipyard (NNSY) in Portsmouth, VA.
-Opened in 1942, it is also the newest, designed to hold aircraft carriers, the largest ships in the naval fleet and among the largest mobile objects of any kind in the world.
-As a part of the refurbishment, Dock #8 features the largest, most intricately designed vertical reciprocating conveyor made by PFlow Industries.
+Opened in 1942, it is designed to hold aircraft carriers, the largest ships in the naval fleet and among the largest mobile objects of any kind in the world.
+As a part of the refurbishment, Dock #8 features one of the largest, most intricately designed vertical reciprocating conveyor by PFlow Industries.
 The US Navy commissioned the VRC to move materials and equipment used to build, repair and modernize the Navy’s largest ships to and from the top and bottom of the drydock.
-Previously a large overhead crane had been used to move equipment and materials, but each move required numerous planning sessions, extensive safety measures and a ten man team to execute.
+Previously a large overhead crane had been used to move equipment and materials, but each move required numerous planning sessions, extensive safety measures and a ten-man team to execute.
 Seeking a far simpler solution the Navy turned to PFlow who had designed a similar, though less complex lift for their shipyard in Puget Sound ten years earlier.

 This system was designed from the ground up using SolidWorks solid modeling software.
 Using the 3-D model PFlow engineers were better able to visualize the relationships between the many components of the system including the drydock itself, reducing or eliminating potential errors due to interference between the components.Mark Webster